stephanschubert/css/README.markdown

 - utilities/_reset.sass    - Several reset mixins inspired by Eric Meyer's work
 - utilities/_clearfix.sass - The (in)famous clearfix hack as mixin

+- forms/_on_same_line.sass - Display form items on the same row

 More to come.

 ## More information: